shbroster/personal/README.md

 # Personal Website

 This repository contains a minimal React site with native dark mode and an AWS CDK stack that deploys the static site to S3 and serves it via CloudFront.
+The frontend uses Tailwind CSS for styling.

 ## Structure